EwenG/replique.el/doc/repl-sessions.md

 Replique provides a dedicated interface to edit some of the dynamic vars that affect the REPL behavior.
 These vars are \*print-length\*, \*print-level\* and \*warn-on-reflection\*.
 To edit one of them, use the `replique/params` interactive command.
-The `replique/params` interface implements two keybindings: `+` and `-` to quickly increment/decrement numerical values or to toggle boolean values.
+The `replique/params` interface provides two keybindings: `+` and `-` to quickly increment/decrement numerical values or to toggle boolean values.

 ## Starting a Clojure REPL programmatically